natenka/pyneng-book-en/docs/source/book/20_jinja2/3a_syntax_variables.rst

 Variable values are set based on dictionary that is passed to template.

 Variable that is passed on in a dictionary may not only be a number or a string, but also for example, a list or a dictionary.
-Inside the template, you can refer to the item by number or key.
+Inside template, you can refer to the item by number or key.

 Template example templates/variables.txt with usage of different variable variants: